 The only way to diagnose and treat burning eyes is by visiting your eye doctor.
-If you feel a persistent burning sensation in your eyes, talk to Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton at Giddens Optometry, who will provide you with the relief you need.
+If you feel a persistent burning sensation in your eyes, talk to Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham at Giddens Optometry, who will provide you with the relief you need.

 What Eye Conditions Cause Burning Eyes

 Dry Eye Syndrome

 Dry Eye Syndrome is the leading cause of a burning sensation in the eyes.
 Healthy tears consist of a balance of oil, mucus and water, and when the components are not all there, whether in the right quantities and ratios (as in the case of dry eyes), the eyes become dry and irritated— which can result in a burning sensation.

 Pink Eye (Viral or BacterialConjunctivitis)

 Pink Eye, also known as viral conjunctivitis, is a highly contagious viral or bacterial infection that can affect either one or both eyes and is spread by coughing or sneezing.
 The symptoms include watery, burning or itchy eyes.

 Blepharitis is an inflammation of the eyelids that causes sore, red eyelids, and crusty debris at the base of the eyelashes.
 Symptoms include a burning or stinging sensation in the eyes, grittiness, and itchy eyelids.